Monte Carlo Simulation in Excel

 I saw an interesting post from an Investment Banker and decided to follow the project.
 I used to work in London's Banking sector and have always taken a keen interest in the field.
 I got involved and came up with the following simple Monte Carlo Simulation which should be easy to follow for anyone who is interested in the area.

 The above diagram is a snapshot of the output with the results appearing at the far right.
-The input criteria is on the left and the Code which sits behind the model is as follows;
+The input criteria is on the left and the VBA code which sits behind the model is as follows;

 Dim r As Range